achmed20/doorberry-piface/README.md

 doorberry-piface
 ================

-Piface port for the doorberry (im lacy and dont want to soldier anything)
+Piface port for the doorberry (im lazy and dont want to soldier anything)